 No. The Disclosure is just a statement given to the buyer by the seller documenting their knowledge of the property.
 During the home inspection some issues might be discovered by the buyer’s home inspector that are unknown to the seller.
 Buyer might request the Seller to fix some of the issues on the Inspection Report.

-When the buyer usually receive a seller’s disclosure statement?
+When does the buyer usually receive a seller’s disclosure statement?

 In our state is common to upload the Form-17 to NWMLS (Northwest Multiple Listing Service) as soon as the property is listed.
 This makes it accessible to every real estate agent to provide to their clients.
 Buyers are required to read the statement carefully, ask questions and then sign it off.